 Crested Caracara

 Introduction

 The Crested Caracara is a distinctive raptor in the falcon family, found in parts of North, Central, and South America.
 It measures 19-25 inches long with a 47-52 inch wingspan.
-This opportunistic scavenger has a black body, white neck, and bare yellow-orange face.
-It inhabits open country and often walks on the ground, feeding on carrion and small prey.
+This makes it one of the most recognizable birds in its range.
+This opportunistic scavenger has a black body, white neck, and a bare yellow-orange face, which adds to its striking appearance.

+Crested Caracara